-When I say stop you’ll say I can’t help it.
-But that’s hilarious because you don’t need to help it as though it takes some kind of effort.
-You need to take effort away by stopping yourself from assembling the narratives in the first place.
+When I say ‘stop’ thinking about that, people say ‘I can’t help it.’
+But that’s hilarious, because they don’t need to ‘help it’ as though it takes some kind of effort.
+We need to remove the effort we’re putting in, by stopping ourselves from assembling the narratives in the first place.

-The only reason you believe you have to think certain things is because you do think those things a lot, and your brain gets good at anything you ask it to do a lot.
-So it’s like like the biggest valley in your head, caused by the largest amount of flowing water.
-That’s the route most of your thinking travels.
-If your attention is skipping across your brain it’s more likely to settle in the widest, deepest valley, which is created by the greatest amount of thought.
-But that doesn’t make it inevitable.
-Hardly.
-They’re still your thoughts.
-Who else would be thinking them?
+The only reason we believe we have to think certain things is because we do think those things a lot, and your brain gets good at anything we ask it to do a lot.
+So thoughts like that are like a big valley in your head, caused by the largest amount of flowing water.
+That’s the route most of our thinking travels, and that can create illusory challenges that don’t exist in the real world.

-This isn’t like you being chased through your own consciousness by some past event.
-It’s more like you going into your consciousness, way down into the basement where you keep all the painful stuff, and then you dig through years and layers of different thoughts—any of which you could choose to think—and instead you grab these same sheets of paper you often do, and you re-read them again, all the time complaining about how bad the story is that’s written on them.
+We aren’t chased through our own consciousness by past events.
+In reality, what is really happening is that we are going into our consciousness, way down into the basement, where we keep all the painful stuff.
+And then, again by habit, we dig through years–layers–of different thoughts.
+We could choose to think about any of it.
+But without consciousness, we grab the same sheets of paper we often do, and we re-read them again, all the time complaining about how bad the story is, and how much we don’t like it.